Welcome to the Neighbourhood

 H.G.WALTER (51, Palliser Road, Hammersmith & Fulham, London W14 9EB, Tel.
 0207 385 6466)

 Though on the edge of West Kensington, this traditional Family Butcher is definitely worth a trip.
 A mere 10 seconds walk from the period Baron’s Court Tube Station.
 You might have to queue on Friday or Saturday but worth it.
-They also supply over thirty Michelin Star restaurants including Kitchen W8 and The River Cafe which is another good sign.
+They also supply over thirty Michelin Star restaurants including Sally Clarke's, Kitchen W8, The River Café, La Trompette, Harrods, Hide, Chez Bruce and the Ninth which is another good sign.

 CHEZ BRUCE (2, Bellevue Road, London SW17 7EG, Tel.
 0208 672 0114)